How to Graduate Early

 Enroll in Summer and Winter Sessions

-In 2016, Inc. magazine listed four reasons vacations are good for health: stress reduction, heart disease prevention, improved productivity and better quality sleep.
-This article, though, refers to year-round workers as opposed to full-time college students.
+In 2016, Inc. magazine listed four reasons vacations are good for health: stress reduction, heart disease prevention, improved productivity, and better quality sleep.
+This article, though, refers to year-round workers rather than full-time college students.
 As nice as it sounds, nobody needs a ten-week vacation each summer.
 Enrolling in summer sessions can put students six to 12 credits ahead of schedule in terms of graduation.
-Often, summer classes — and winter classes between semesters — are easier to get into, smaller in size and allow for more interaction with professors.
+Often, summer and winter classes between semesters are easier to get into, smaller in size, and allow for more interaction with professors.
+Keep in mind that they are not ALWAYS easier to get into, so plan accordingly.

 Take Online Courses

 You can also save money while saving time.
-Consider taking transferrable and affordable online courses for your general education requirements outside of the college you’re enrolled in.
-Before you so, however, check with your college advisor to make sure those credits will transfer to your school.
+Consider taking transferable and affordable online courses for your general education requirements outside of a traditional college.
+Platforms like Study.com and Sophia.org partner with colleges to make transferring these credits easy.
+Before you do so, however, check with your college advisor to make sure those credits will transfer to your school.

 Complete PLAs for College Credit